Coder731/arrow_functions_challenge_from_template/Documentation/Debug/DEBUG-02.md

 SetToString(studentObjPropValIsKeyValPair) is : undefined

 ### Attempt to solve
-WHy is function returning this?
+Why is function returning this?